-Nathalie was born in Munich, has lived in Tel Aviv for around 10 years, is a cookbook author and food blogger.
+Nathalie was born in Munich, has lived in Tel Aviv for about 10 years, is a cookbook author and food blogger.
 A few years ago, Nathalie's health suddenly felt very bad.
-She suffered from stomach cramps, indigestion and nausea so bad that she could not even leave the house in some cases.
+She suffered from stomach cramps, indigestion and nausea that were so bad that she could not even leave the house.
 The diagnosis came months later: histamine, gluten and lactose intolerance.
 Since she could hardly find any information on the Internet, let alone recipes for a histamine-free diet, she decided to create her own recipes.
-She specialized in dealing with food intolerances and continues to give tips and advice to other sufferers on her website can eat healthy and tasty food despite allergies or intolerances.
-On her website Nathalie's Cuisine, she also shares recipes that are histamine-free, lactose-free, gluten-free and mostly vegan.
-Her recipes are so balanced and delicious that they are not only suitable for those affected but also for everyone who is interested in healthy nutrition.
+She specialized in dealing with food intolerances and continues to give tips and advice to other affected people on her website can eat healthy and tasty food despite allergies or intolerances.
+On her website Nathalie’s Cuisine, she also shares recipes that are histamine-free, lactose-free, gluten-free and mostly vegan.
+Her recipes are so balanced and delicious that they are not only suitable for those affected but also for everyone who is interested in healthy eating.
 In an interview, she tells you what histamine intolerance actually means, what she is still allowed to eat and how to deal with it.

-2. Which foods should one absolutely omit from a low-histamine diet?
+2. Which foods should you definitely omit from a low-histamine diet?

-All foods that are fermented such as old cheese, sausage products, alcohol, vinegar, sauerkraut, but also foods such as tomatoes, eggplant, spinach, avocado ...
-The detailed list is available on my website Nathalie's Cuisine.
+All foods that are fermented such as old cheese, sausage products, alcohol, vinegar, sauerkraut but also foods such as tomatoes, eggplant, spinach, avocado ....
+The detailed list can be found on my website Nathalie's Cuisine.

 3. How has your health changed since then?

 Shortly after my diet change, I no longer had any symptoms and I was again fit.
 In the meantime, my intolerance has improved a lot and my intestine has stabilized again.
 So I was able to bring back many foods like avocado, banana and my beloved chocolate.

 4. What kind of tip would you give someone who has no idea about healthy eating?